SamanthaJeanneb/Interactive-Project-Map/README.md

 ## Demo

-A live demo is available via the *Higher Ed Projects* page (link provided internally).
+A live demo is available via the [Higher Education Map](https://higher-education-map.vercel.app/)

 ## Technologies Used